 - We will require substantial additional financial resources to continue as a going concern, continue ongoing development of our product candidates and pursue our business objectives; if we are unable to obtain these additional resources when needed, we may be forced to delay or discontinue our planned operations, including clinical testing of our product candidates. - Our plans to develop and commercialize non-viral adoptive cellular therapies based on T-cell receptor, or TCR, therapies can be considered as new approaches to cancer treatment, the successful development of which is subject to significant challenges. - Our current product candidates are based on novel technologies and are supported by limited clinical data and we cannot assure you that our current and planned clinical trials will produce data that supports regulatory approval of one or more of these product candidates. - We will need to attract, recruit and retain qualified personnel, and we will continue to rely on key scientific and medical advisors, and their knowledge of our business and technical expertise would be difficult to replace. - Our existing indebtedness, together with our other financial obligations and contractual commitments, could adversely affect our financial condition and restrict our future operations.
-For instance, if we fail to achieve certain clinical milestones or equity raise requirements, we will be required to deposit a significant amount of cash into an account to be held as collateral. - If we are unable to obtain the necessary United States or worldwide regulatory approvals to commercialize any product candidate, our business will suffer. - Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
-We cannot be certain when we will be able to submit a Biologics License Application, or BLA, to the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business. - Our cell-based immuno-oncology product candidates rely on the availability of reagents, specialized equipment, and other specialty materials and infrastructure, which may not be available to us on acceptable terms or at all.
-For some of these reagents, equipment, and materials, we rely or may rely on sole source vendors or a limited number of vendors, which could impair our ability to manufacture and supply our products. - If we are unable either to create sales, marketing and distribution capabilities or enter into agreements with third parties to perform these functions, we will be unable to commercialize our product candidates successfully. - Our immuno-oncology product candidates may face competition in the future from biosimilars. - If we or our licensors fail to adequately protect or enforce our intellectual property rights or secure rights to patents of others, the value of our intellectual property rights would diminish and our ability to successfully commercialize our products may be impaired. - Our stock price has been, and may continue to be, volatile. - Our business, operations and clinical development plans and timelines could be adversely affected by the effects of health epidemics, including the COVID-19 pandemic, on the manufacturing, clinical trial and other business activities performed by us or by third parties with whom we conduct business, including our clinical research organizations, or CROs, shippers and others.
+For instance, we were required to deposit a significant amount of cash into an account to be held as collateral. - If we are unable to obtain the necessary United States or worldwide regulatory approvals to commercialize any product candidate, our business will suffer. - Our product candidates are in various stages of clinical trials, which are very expensive and time-consuming.
+We cannot be certain when we will be able to submit a Biologics License Application, or BLA, to the FDA and any failure or delay in completing clinical trials for our product candidates could harm our business. - Our cellular immuno-oncology product candidates rely on the availability of reagents, specialized equipment, and other specialty materials and infrastructure, which may not be available to us on acceptable terms or at all.
+For some of these reagents, equipment, and materials, we rely or may rely on sole source vendors or a limited number of vendors, which could impair our ability to manufacture and supply our products. - If we are unable either to create sales, marketing and distribution capabilities or enter into agreements with third parties to perform these functions, we will be unable to commercialize our product candidates successfully. - Our immuno-oncology product candidates may face competition in the future from biosimilars. - If we or our licensors fail to adequately protect or enforce our intellectual property rights or secure rights to patents of others, the value of our intellectual property rights would diminish and our ability to successfully commercialize our products may be impaired. - Our stock price has been, and may continue to be, volatile.